devnickocodes/to-do-list-project/README.md

 I used the [CI Python Linter](https://pep8ci.herokuapp.com/) to validate the code.
 After removing some blank lines, whitespaces and adjusting lines that were too long the code passed the validation with no issues.

 ![CI Python Linter Validation](https://github.com/devnickocodes/to-do-list-project/blob/main/documentation/pep8-validator.png)

+## Deployment

+### Local Deployment

+#### How to Fork

+1. Sign Up or Log In if you have an account to Github.
+2. Go to the repository for the To-Do List project - [devnickocodes/To-Do List Project](https://github.com/devnickocodes/to-do-list-project)
+3. Click on the Fork button that is on the right side of the repository name.